-- Visit Santiago's artsy and upscale neighbors: Valparaiso and Viña del Mar
+- Visit Santiago's artsy and upscale neighbors of Valparaiso and Viña del Mar

 - Explore several lakes in Torres del Paine—Chile's crown jewel of national parks

-- Take an 11-mile hike to the base of the Paine Massif for incredible views
+- Take a full-day hike to the base of the Paine Massif for incredible views

 - Get your fill of Polynesian culture (and warm ocean breezes) on Easter Island

 |Day 1||Arrive in Santiago de Chile||Santiago|

 |Day 3||Fly to San Pedro de Atacama, Moon Valley Tour||San Pedro de Atacama|

 |Day 4||Atacama Desert: Lagoons & Salt Flats||San Pedro de Atacama|